About the programme

 City Campus

-The Faculty of Social Sciences (SAMF) is part of the City Campus and is located at the old Municipal Hospital (called Center for Sundhed og Samfund, CSS) in central Copenhagen.
+The Faculty of Social Sciences (SAMF) is part of City Campus and is located at the old Municipal Hospital (called Centre for Health and Society, CSS) in central Copenhagen.

 Contact student guidance